 The Fund is managed in line with a faith-consistent investment policy, developed by the Manager, to meet Shareholders' desire to invest in a way that reflects Christian and Anglican teachings and is grounded in the advice produced by the Church of England's Ethical Investment Advisory Group.
-This can include restrictions from investment (or other implications for asset selection) and/or engagement activity that goes beyond CCLA's standard approach.
+This can include restrictions from investment (or other implications for asset selection).

-3.3 Sustainability Approach (including Faith-Consistent Investment Policy)
+3.3 Sustainability Approach (including Faith Consistent Investment Policy)

 This product does not have a UK sustainable investment label.
 Sustainable investment labels help investors find products that have a specific sustainability goal.
 The Fund does not use a sustainable investment label because it does not have a sustainability goal.
-However, the Fund is managed in line with its faith-consistent investment policy which supplements CCLA's standard 'Act, Assess, Align' approach to sustainability that applies to the listed equity component of the Fund.
-Other assets are managed in line with the 'Align' approach - which includes a combination of restrictions applied to meet the Fund's faith-consistent investment policy and to be in common with CCLA's wider approach - as set out in the targeted restrictions below.
+However, the Fund is managed in line with its faith-consistent investment policy which applies the following values-based investment restrictions: